nicolaivs/Translator3000/README.md

 2. The script will:
    - Ask you to choose source language (Danish or English, default: English)
    - Ask you to choose target language from 10 supported options
-   - Automatically show CSV files in the `source/` folder
+   - Automatically show CSV and XML files in the `source/` folder
    - Let you choose which file to translate
-   - Show available columns in your CSV with numbers
+   - **For CSV files**: Show available columns with numbers and ask which columns you want to translate (by number, e.g., "1,3" or "2,4,5")
-   - Ask which columns you want to translate (by number, e.g., "1,3" or "2,4,5")
+   - **For XML files**: Automatically translate all text content while preserving structure and attributes
    - Save the translated file to the `target/` folder

 ### Programmatic Usage